La Paz (Bolivia) in 3 Days

 We spent 3 days in the Bolivian capital La Paz.
-There is plenty to see and do in La Paz, but that doesn’t really matter.
+There is plenty to see and do in this high altitude city.
+But for me, that didn’t really matter.
 La Paz has my favourite public transport system in the whole world.
 I could quite happily spend days just travelling the city’s cable cars for the ride and the awesome views.
-We also took a side trip to Copacabana on Lake Titicaca.
-There are lots of of tour and bus options to Copacabana.
-Our hotel; Hotel Rosario offered a shuttle bus, which was very convenient.

-Getting around La Paz is fun!
+Getting around La Paz is such fun!
 Where other major cities have a network of underground trains, La Paz has a network of cable cars; Mi Teleférico.
-They’re clean, comfortable, cheap and lots of fun.
-I’ve travelled a lot and riding the cable cars of La Paz is one of my all time top travel experiences.
-You can buy a pass, but we arrived at the weekend and couldn’t find anywhere open to sell us one, so we purchased individual tickets each ride.
-This works out more expensive, but at 3 bolivianos (36p) a ride, not a huge expense.
+They are clean, comfortable, cheap and offer spectacular views.
+I have travelled a lot and riding the cable cars of La Paz is one of my all time top travel experiences.
+You can buy a pass, but we arrived at the weekend and couldn’t find anywhere open to sell us one, so we purchased individual tickets for each ride.
+This works out more expensive, but at 3 bolivianos (35 p) a ride, not a huge expense.
 Plus I got to keep the tickets (a different colour for each line) for my scrapbook.

 We stayed at the Hotel Rosario La Paz.
-The hotel is clean and comfortable and a convenient location.
-I loved that the décor incorporates plenty of Bolivian handiwork.
+The hotel is clean and comfortable and in a convenient location – a haven of tranquility in a hot, dusty city.
+I loved that the decor incorporates plenty of Bolivian handiwork.
 The price includes an excellent buffet breakfast.
 The hotel also organises tours.
-We booked the return shuttle to Copacabana.

 Altitude Sickness in La Paz